ably77/openshift-testbed/README.md

 # Openshift Test Bed
 The purpose of this repo is to show several examples of Openshift and upstream Kubernetes concepts as reference examples that can be used and expanded on.
+You can run this demo anywhere OpenShift runs - this demo has been tested on AWS, Azure, GCP, RHV, and VMware.

 ### Business Value Goals:
 The focus of openshift-testbed is to show value in the following key areas: